kiboschool/tk-web-foundations/src/welcome.md

 ## Course Overview

 * Week 1: Foundations
-* Week 2: Web Design
+* Week 2: Javascript
-* Week 3: JavaScript
+* Week 3: Javascript and the Page
 * Week 4: Layout and Multimedia
 * Week 5: Review and Final Project